docker-mailserver/docker-mailserver/README.md

 ./setup.sh -Z config dkim
 ```

+If you're seeing error messages about unchecked error, please **verify that you're using the right version of `setup.sh`**.
+Refer to the [Get the tools](#get-the-tools) section.

-If you are using a LDAP setup the setup looks a bit different as you do not add user accounts directly.
+If you are using a LDAP, the setup looks a bit different as you do not add user accounts directly.
 Postfix doesn't know your domain(s) and you need to provide it when configuring DKIM:

 ``` BASH
 ./setup.sh config dkim domain '<domain.tld>[,<domain2.tld>]'